MAKING A COMPLAINT

 Stage one – formal grievance:

 Formal grievances must be submitted in writing marked to the attention of the Dean for Academic Grievances or the Registrar for Administrative Grievances via the CIHE website ‘Making a complaint’ portal.
-This form is available at the bottom of this page, HERE.

 Receipt of the grievance will be acknowledged in writing.
 The grievance handling process aims to commence within ten working days of the receipt of the formal grievance and completed within six (6) weeks.